VizTracer supports concurrency tracing, including asyncio, multi-thread and multi-process.

 You can generate json reports from different processes and combine them manually as well.
 It is recommended to use

---pid_suffix so the report will be json file ends with its pid.
+--pid_suffix so the report will be saved as a json file ending with the pid of the process.
 You can specify your own file name using

 viztracer --pid_suffix --output_dir ./temp_dir single_process.py